 Prerequisite: Completion of all required coursework, minimum of 24 graduate English hours.

-Required Textbook and Resources -The Comprehensive Exam requires all three texts; all three are available through the Wayland University Bookstore http://bookstore.wbu.edu, and elsewhere:
+Required Textbook and Resources -The Comprehensive Exam requires three literary texts; the first two are available through the Wayland University Bookstore and elsewhere.
+The final text is a collection of open source poetry readings (see link inside course):